Infn8Loop/pprgs-ai-framework/docs/For_Forum_Posts.md

 **Q: “Won’t different implementations behave totally differently then?”**

 A: Yes, in their specific decisions—but they should all show similar stability improvements and meta-cognitive patterns.
 The 10-31× variance reduction is consistent across models despite their different underlying values.
 That’s what we’re testing: do the constraints provide robustness independent of specific value training?

+**Q: "Why not just improve RLHF/Constitutional AI instead of adding complexity?"**

+A: PPRGS doesn't replace RLHF/Constitutional AI—it works with them.
+Think of it as architectural constraints on top of value training.
+RLHF/Constitutional AI establish *what* values the system should pursue.
+PPRGS ensures the system continuously *questions how it's pursuing those values*.
+The 10-31× stability improvement suggests the constraints add robustness beyond base training alone.

 -----